 Want to know how the ADR process is supposed to work in a particular court?

 - First, check the local court rules.
 They are often found online and should explain issues such as confidentiality and mediator and attorney responsibilities.
-Many local rules can be found in Court ADR Across the U.S.

 Already participated in mediation and feel that the mediation was improperly handled?